Lrich7/AZ-900-Azure-Fundamentals-/notes/day-01-cloud-concepts.md

 ## **Public Cloud**
 **Provider infrastructure**

+* **A public cloud is a service run by a third-party company.
+It lets many people and businesses share the same computer hardware over the internet.
+Popular examples include Amazon Web Services (AWS), Microsoft Azure, Google Cloud Platform, and consumer tools like Gmail.**

 * No Capital expenditures (CAPEX) to scale UP
 * Quick Provisioning and Deprovisioning.
 * Pay ONLY for what you USE.